Fast Approximate Dynamic Programming for Input-Affine Dynamics: Introduction

-Approaching the DP problem through the lens of the conjugate duality goes back to Bellman \cite{Bell62}.
-Further applications of this idea for reducing the computational complexity were later explored in \cite{Esog90} and \cite{Klein91}.
-Fundamentally, these approaches exploit the operational duality of infimal convolution and addition with respect to (w.r.t.) the conjugate transform \cite{Rock74}: For two functions~$f_1,f_2: \R^n \ra [-\infty, \infty]$, we have $\lftc{(f_1 \Box f_2)} = \lftc{f_1} + \lftc{f_2}$, where $ f_1 \Box f_2 (x) \Let \inf \{ f_1(x_1) + f_2(x_2): x_1+x_2 = x \}$ is the infimal convolution of $f_1$ and $f_2$.
+is the infimal convolution of $f_1$ and $f_2$ \cite{Rock74}.
 This is analogous to the well-known operational duality of convolution and multiplication w.r.t. the Fourier transform.
-Actually, Legendre-Fenchel transform plays a similar role as Fourier transform when the underlying algebra is the max-plus algebra, as opposed to the conventional plus-times algebra.
+Actually, the Legendre-Fenchel transform plays a similar role as the Fourier transform when the underlying algebra is the max-plus algebra, as opposed to the conventional plus-times algebra.
 Much like the extensive application of the latter operational duality upon introduction of the fast Fourier transform, ``fast'' numerical algorithms for conjugate transform can facilitate efficient applications of the former one.
 Interestingly, the first fast algorithm for computing (discrete) conjugate functions, known as fast Legendre transform, was inspired by fast Fourier transform, and enjoys the same \emph{log-linear} complexity in the number of data points; see \cite{Corrias96,Lucet96} and the references therein.
 Later, this complexity was reduced by introducing a \emph{linear-time} algorithm known as linear-time Legendre transform (LLT)~\cite{Lucet97}.
 We refer the interested reader to~\cite{Lucet10} for an extensive review of these algorithms (and other similar algorithms) and their applications.
 In this regard, we also note that recently, in~\cite{Sutter20}, the authors introduced a quantum algorithm for computing the (discrete) conjugate of convex functions, which achieves a \emph{poly-logarithmic} time complexity in the number of data points.